mmcnally/ClassBoard/feedback.md

 Again, take a look at previous versions.
 A bulleted list is not okay.
 You want to go through the explicit non-goals so that I can understand them.
 Most of these are jokes and I find them funny, but what you might want to do is have a pargraph where you go through the explicit non-goals (such as Wolphram Alpha integration) and then at the end of that paragraph say, "Here are some other goals we don't plan on meeting: global cooling, etc.".
 Just a suggestion.

 **Overall grade: Thumbs down!
 Revise within two days and I'll change your grade.**

+#Project Three (Revision)

+##Overall:

+Good work!
+You did exactly what I asked.
+This is a much beter and much more informative document than it was before.

+**Overall grade: Thumbs up!
+Good work!**

+#Project Four

+##Overall:

+This document is really great.
+It give me a clear vision of what you are attempting, explains all of the widgets really well and easily, and is formatted in an easy-to-read and accessible format.
+Really good stuff.
+There are a couple of things that you might want to look at, and I've listed them below, but you've done really good work. **Overall grade: Thumbs up!**

+*You only have three widgets.
+Are there other widgets you wish to include, but haven't?
+Why are there so few?
+I feel like some more widget ides (even if not implementing is really feasible in this timeframe) might be useful
+*I would like your justification for external libraries to be more extensive.
+I understand why you want to use express, but the reason for choosing mongo is **not** self explanatory.
+Why did you chose mongo over, say, Postgres?
+Was there a reason?
+Even if it's something arbitrary ("I feel more comfortable with mongo") I would like to find out why.
+Check out sockets too.
+Why use them over ajax?
+*You have two different external slides.
+Which one do you want to use?
+They look identical to me...and why does it say "database" in here instead of mongo?
+Was this something you changed?
+Please update it in here!